 Importing vCenter Clusters¶

-However you can also import a cluster from Sunstone.
+You can also import a cluster from Sunstone.
 Click on Hosts under the Infrastructure menu entry and then click on the Plus sign, a new window will be opened.

 In the new window, select VMWare vCenter from the Type drop-down menu.

-Introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on Get vCenter Clusters
+Introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on Get Clusters

 Once you enter the vCenter credentials you’ll get a list of the vCenter clusters that haven’t been imported yet.
 You’ll have the name of the vCenter cluster and the location of that cluster inside the Hosts and Clusters view in vSphere.